tullyelly/tullyelly.com/README.md

 * Tokens are defined as CSS variables in `app/globals.css`.
 * Tailwind (`tailwind.config.mjs`) maps tokens to classes.
+* Cards use a white background with Bucks green 2px borders for consistency.
 * Use them like this:

 ```jsx